Are emojis the future of mental health?

-Sam Edom, from our digital team, blogs about the impact of emojis on mental health and Mind's new app for students - Emoodji.
+Sam Edom, from the Emoodji team, blogs about Mind's new app for students.

 Emoodji, our brand new app for students, has already been downloaded over 3 thousand times and we’ve been blown away by the response we’ve had on social media.
 I just wanted to take this chance to explain a bit about why we’ve built this thing and how we hope it will help people.

 Emoodji allows students to express how they feel using emoji selfies.

 I joined Mind fresh from uni as a graduate trainee, so was very aware of the highs and lows that student life can include.
 Some people have an amazing time at uni, but for most it is a bit more complicated.

 - Did you know?...
 2 out of 3 students feel down at some point during their studies.
 (1)

 Students today face so many threats to their wellbeing.
 With increased tuition fees, the pressure to achieve academically is stronger than ever before and it’s not good enough just to get good grades – students need to pack extra-curricular activities and work experience into their schedules.
 At the same time, they’re expected to have a vibrant social life, look after themselves often for the first time, and all on a tight student budget.
 Helen, a Mind blogger, sums it up:

 "It’s tiring, you’re skint, usually you’re away from home and you’re convinced that you need to socialise to be a ‘real’ student."